G. S. Sharat Chandra

 Chandra traveled the world extensively throughout his life and received international recognition for both his poetry and fiction.
 His works have appeared in many journals including American Poetry Review, London Magazine, The Nation, and Partisan Review.

 Chandra was married to his wife, Jane for 38 years until he died of a brain aneurysm in 2000.
 He left three children.
+GS Sharat Chandra Award is an award given in the field of literature.
+This award is given for outstanding contribution to Indian writing, especially to those writers who write in English.